re-utils/fast-crypt/README.md

 ```

 # Signers
-Message signers for signing cookies.
+Message signers for signing values like cookies.

 ## HMAC